udayankumar/udayankumar.github.io/_posts/2018-08-01-working-with-lidar.md

 ---

 ![help](/assets/images/lidar.jpg)
- A lidar enables measurement of distance to the nearest object in-front of the sensor.
-For example, a lidar mounted on a robot can detect obstacles in the path. lidar is more expensive but provides better accuracy and range than other methods such as [ultrasonic sensors](https://www.quora.com/Can-we-use-cheaper-ultrasound-technology-instead-of-LiDAR-for-driverless-cars) when measuring distance.
+ A lidar measures distance to the nearest object in-front of the sensor.
+For e.g., a lidar mounted on a robot can be used to detect obstacles in the path.
+A lidar is more expensive but provides better accuracy and range than other methods such as [ultrasonic sensors](https://www.quora.com/Can-we-use-cheaper-ultrasound-technology-instead-of-LiDAR-for-driverless-cars) when measuring distance.
 In my effort to build an autonomous car, I chose to use a Neato robovaccum lidar - XV-11.
 In this post I am writing down my experiences of working with it.

-I ordered a used Neato XV-11 lidar from ebay after reading this [hack-a-day blog](https://hackaday.com/2016/01/22/how-to-use-lidar-with-the-raspberry-pi/).
+I ordered a used Neato XV-11 lidar from Ebay after reading this [hack-a-day blog](https://hackaday.com/2016/01/22/how-to-use-lidar-with-the-raspberry-pi/).
-It turned out that writing my own code and build circuit with Power and Signal separation would take considerable more time than
+It turned out that writing my own code and building a circuit with Power and Signal separation would take considerable more time than
 I wanted to spend on measuring distances!
 Instead, I used a XV-11 controller from [GetSurreal](https://www.getsurreal.com/product/xv-lidar-controller-v1-2/), which abstracted away all of the nitty-gritty details of connections and power and gave me a simple USB cable to connect to the lidar over a serial port.
 Even with the ready-made circuit,